cbassis/MotherDaughter_Vaginal_Microbiota.study/README.md

 This repository includes:

- -the mothur batch file used to process 16S rRNA gene -mothur output files used in final analysis and figures -R code for manuscript figures, statistics and genomic analysis
+ - the mothur batch file used to process 16S rRNA gene

+ - mothur output files used in final analysis and figures

+ - R code for manuscript figures, statistics and genomic analysis

 #### Manuscript Abstract
 **Background:** Factors that influence vaginal microbiota composition, including its source, are not well understood.
 To determine if vaginal microbiota transmission from mother to daughter at birth influences the human vaginal microbiota composition in adolescence, we investigated the relationship between the vaginal microbiota of 13 mother/daughter pairs and the daughter’s birth mode.